 Every time you delete a file on a Windows 10 PC either by right-clicking on the file and then clicking Delete option or by selecting the file and then hitting the Delete key on the keyboard, the file is moved to the Recycle Bin.

 While there is a provision under Recycle Bin settings to completely delete files instead of moving to Recycle Bin, the option is turned off by default in Windows 10.
-In short, unless you delete a file using Shift + Delete method, Windows moves selected files to Recycle Bin.
+In short, unless you delete a file using the Shift + Delete method, Windows moves selected files to Recycle Bin.

-Deleting files to Recycle Bin is safe as you can restore deleted files if you need to access those files for some reason in future.
-And you can quickly delete all files in the Recycle Bin by right-clicking on the Recycle Bin icon and then clicking Empty Recycle Bin option.
+Deleting files to Recycle Bin is safe as you can restore deleted files if you need to access those files for some reason in the future.
+And you can quickly delete all files in the Recycle Bin by right-clicking on the Recycle Bin icon and then clicking the Empty Recycle Bin option.